Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 ## Developing With A Test-First Mindset
+This is, after all, the "TDD-BDD" template, and it was designed to be used by engineering teams following these test-driven and behavior-driven methodologies.

+## Unit Tests & End-To-End Tests: The Ying & Yang of Automated Testing

 ## A Word On "Chasing Hunnits" Aka What Not To Test

 ### Contributing To This Project